-On February 25, 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which will increase transparency and comparability by requiring an entity to recognize lease assets and lease liabilities on its balance sheet and by requiring the disclosure of key information about leasing arrangements.
-Under the provisions of ASU No. 2016-02, the Company will be required to capitalize most of its current operating lease obligations as right-of-use assets with corresponding liabilities based upon the present value of the future cash outflows associated with such operating lease obligations.
-ASU No. 2016-02 will become effective for the first interim period of the fiscal year beginning after December 15, 2018.
+Recently-Issued Accounting Standards: On February 25, 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which was intended to increase transparency and comparability by requiring an entity to recognize lease assets and lease liabilities on its balance sheet and by requiring the disclosure of key information about its leasing arrangements.
+Upon adoption, the Company was required under the provisions of ASU No. 2016-02 to capitalize most of its current operating lease obligations as right-of-use assets with corresponding liabilities based upon the present value of the future cash outflows associated with such operating lease obligations.
+The ASU was required to be adopted effective for the first interim period of the fiscal year beginning after December 15, 2018.

-When issued, ASU No. 2016-02 was to have been applied using a modified retrospective approach, but on July 30, 2018 the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, which will allow an alternative optional transition method with which to adopt ASU No. 2016-02.
-Upon adoption, in lieu of the modified retrospective approach, an entity will be allowed to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+When issued, ASU No. 2016-02 was to have been applied using a modified retrospective approach, but on July 30, 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, which allowed for an alternative optional transition method with which to adopt ASU No. 2016-02.
+Upon adoption, in lieu of the modified retrospective approach, an entity was allowed to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.

-Although early adoption of ASU No. 2016-02 (as modified by ASU No. 2018-11) is permitted, the Company intends to adopt ASU No. 2016-02 effective as of April 1, 2019.
+Although early adoption of ASU No. 2016-02 (as modified by ASU No. 2018-11) was permitted, the Company adopted the ASU effective as of April 1, 2019.
 ASU No. 2016-02 contains a number of optional practical expedients available to be used in transition.
-The Company expects to elect to use the "package of practical expedients," which will permit the Company to avoid a reassessment of prior conclusions about lease identification, lease classification and initial direct costs.
-The Company also expects to elect the practical expedient that will permit the Company to exclude short-term agreements of less than 12 months from capitalization.
-The Company expects to use the modified retrospective approach and further expects that the adoption of ASU No. 2016-02 will have a material effect on the Company's financial position and related disclosures.
-Upon its adoption of ASU No. 2016-02, the Company expects to recognize operating lease liabilities and corresponding right-of-use assets of \$1.9 million based on the present value of the remaining minimum rental payments under the Company's operating leases.
+The Company elected to use the "package of practical expedients," which permitted the Company to avoid a reassessment of prior conclusions about lease identification, lease classification and initial direct costs.
+The Company also elected to use the practical expedient that permits the Company to exclude short-term agreements of less than 12 months from capitalization.
+The Company used the modified retrospective approach upon the adoption of ASU No. 2016-02, which resulted in the recognition by the Company of operating lease liabilities and corresponding right-of-use assets of \$1.9 million based on the present value of the then-remaining minimum rental payments under the Company's operating leases.